 Let me set the record straight:

-potential We knew there would be a conflict of interest and, therefore, created the proper governance and control procedures to ensure that Enron’s best interests were served.
+The proposed creation of LJM involved a potential conflict of interest that was apparent to everyone involved.
+To mitigate and manage that conflict we created governance and control procedures to ensure that Enron’s interests were protected and that its shareholders’ best interests were served.

 Andy has been with Enron since 1990.
-During his time here he has been instrumental in transforming Enron and creating billions of dollars in value for Enron shareholders.
+During his service to the company he has been instrumental in transforming Enron and creating billions of dollars in value for Enron shareholders.

-We will not toss him to the lions over actions we knew about, approved, and asked for, because of unfounded speculation or innuendo in the media.
+We will not disregard these contributions due to controversies over a relationship we knew about, and approved, or transactions we believed to be in the best interests of Enron and its shareholders, because of unfounded speculation or innuendo in the media.
 I ask that you afford him the same respect.

 SEC inquiry